netzmacht/contao-toolkit/docs/introduction.rst

 ============

 I develop Contao extensions for many years.
 Although Contao provides a useful library some aspects which are required in the daily life are missing.
-Furthermore some developer concepts which has grown in popularity, especially dependency injection, wasn't really usable in Contao.
+Toolkit fills these gaps with small, interface based services which integrate into Contao's Symfony based architecture.
 Working in projects which have high quality standards some improvements were required.